By Helen Coster

 (Reuters) - Martin Scorsese's highly-anticipated new mob drama "The Irishman" may turn into a case of 'catch it if you can' as far as traditional moviegoers are concerned.

 While the limited release starting Nov.
-1 in independent movie theatres will not affect awards eligibility for "The Irishman," the decision reflects the tension between filmmakers, who like their work shown on big screens, and streaming services that have upended Hollywood's traditional business models.
+1 in independent movie theaters will not affect awards eligibility for "The Irishman," the decision reflects the tension between filmmakers, who like their work shown on big screens, and streaming services that have upended Hollywood's traditional business models.

 Scorsese, one of Hollywood's most influential directors, did not respond to a request for comment on Tuesday.